Meghanmalange/swe-3313-fall-2025-team-01/README.md

 # :bar_chart: Project Plan

+- We broke down our project plan into deliverables with timelines.
+- For a more detailed view of it, click [here](./project-plan-README.md)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # :movie_camera: Project Plan Video Presentation
+- To go over our entire project plan in detail, we created a video presentation covering all the sections.
 - Watch project presentation video [here](https://www.loom.com/share/a04db9b23f6e470ebd6952a73105ab56?sid=b12b09db-2c36-48de-80d7-f6bb64b91035)